 Artificial Intelligence (AI) Guidelines

-Artificial Intelligence (AI), AI is just a supporting tool.
-It cannot replace human judgment, critical thinking, or scientific integrity.
-We understand how rapidly tools like Large Language Models (LLMs) and Generative AI are transforming the way we work in research and publishing.
+Artificial Intelligence (AI) is just a supporting tool.
+It cannot replace human judgement, critical thinking, or scientific integrity.
+It is understood how rapidly tools like Large Language Models (LLMs) and Generative AI are transforming the way we work in research and publishing.

 For Authors

-• AI tools (such as Large Language Models [LLMs], chatbots, or image creators) can be helpful for basic tasks—like grammar correction or language improvement.
+• AI tools such as Large Language Models [LLMs], chatbots, or image creators can be advantageous for basic tasks like grammar correction or language improvement.
 However, using AI to generate original research, medical opinions, or visual content is not allowed.

-• If AI tools are used for analysis, data collection, writing assistance or figure generation, this must be disclosed clearly in the Cover letter and Acknowledgement section (or in the Methods section).
-Include details such as the tool’s name, version/model, and source.
+• If AI tools are used for analysis, data collection, writing assistance or figure generation, this must be disclosed clearly in the Cover letter and Acknowledgement section (or in the Methodology section).
+Details should be included such as the tool’s name, version/model, and source.

 • Authors must confirm that their work is free from plagiarism, including any text or images generated by AI.
 It is the responsibility of the authors to properly attribute all quoted content, providing complete and accurate citations.